 “Content therapy.”
-It’s a term we made up, but if you work in content marketing, it’s something you undoubtedly are familiar with.
+It’s a term we made up, but if you work in content marketing, it’s something you’ve probably done.

 There’s always an element of emotion in creative work.
 When you’re helping people work through big ideas, the conversation feels personal.
 We think of “content therapy” as the messy, emotional process of digging up those big ideas.

 On this episode of Margins, Mary Ellen and I turn the tables on ourselves for our own content therapy session.
 We unpack just what content therapy means, how we can set boundaries with creative clients, and how we can take care of ourselves to be the best possible creative sounding boards.

 Add us to your podcast feed and listen in!

 Gloria West is a senior consultant and executive coach at Success Labs.

 Her work often involves helping people build soft skills — what a client once dubbed “the touchy-feely crap.”
 But while we often think of soft skills as traits that are inherent, Gloria disagrees.
 “We think about people being born a certain way.
 And maybe they are,” she says.
 “But that doesn’t mean that you can’t learn to be better at the ‘touchy-feely crap.’ ”

 Gloria says she attempts to show her clients that soft skills can be actionable.
 “It’s about what you do,” she says.
 An example she uses is training people to become better listeners.
 If you are impatient and tend to interrupt people, you can attempt to be quiet for the first five minutes of a conversation.
 Or, you can force yourself to put your phone away during important conversations so you don’t get distracted.
 Either way, developing that listening skill — or any other — boils down to taking action:

 “Whatever it is that’s getting in your way of being a good listener, remove that and do something different.”